edealasc/todoapp/README.md

 2. task_detail Can accept two methods, PUT and DELETE to either mark a task as complete or delete it.

-I've implemented filtering of tasks as pending and completed, and also classifying them as overdue, but since the request is either way being made to the /api/task endpoint to fetch all the tasks, I thought it would be more efficent and effective to filter them out in the frontend instead.
+I've implemented filtering of tasks as pending and completed.

+## Database

+I built the project using Django and used its default database setup with SQLite.
+It utilizes Django's ORM for interaction with the database.

 ## CORS